charlietag/os_preparation/README.md

 * Start puma server
   * `puma-mgr start`
-* Finally go to "Admin -> Roles & permissions" to check/set permissions for the new features, if any.
+* Go to "Admin -> Roles & permissions" to check/set permissions for the new features, if any.
+* Finally, clear browser's cached data (To avoid strange CSS error)
+  * Chrome -> History -> Clear History -> Choose ONLY "Cached images and files"

 ### (Method 2) Upgrading from a fresh installation
 * Stop puma server